ros2/demos/action_tutorials/action_tutorials_cpp/README.md

 A `rclcpp::Rate` object is used to sleep between the calculation of each item in order to represent a long-running task.

 When execution is complete, the full sequence is returned to the action client.
-If the goal is cancelled during execution, the partial sequence is returned.
+If the goal is cancelled during execution, no result is returned, however the caller may have received partial sequences as feedback up until cancelling.

 # Action Client